18F/development-guide/_pages/integrations.md

-While we don’t formally recommend third-party services, a handful have been approved by GSA IT (some we pay for collectively) and provide services which are essential for attain an Authority-to-Operate (ATO).
+While we don’t formally recommend third-party services, a handful have been approved by GSA IT (some we pay for collectively) and provide services which are essential for attaining an Authority-to-Operate (ATO).
 To get started quickly and to ease the ATO burden, use these systems; pain awaits your project otherwise.